Section 2. FAA Aircraft

 - Call-Sign: Safeair-2

-- FAA aircraft engaged in flight inspection of navigation aids must be provided special handling by ATC facilities to the maximum extent possible.
-FICOs/flight inspectors are expected to coordinate with the facility's air traffic supervisor on duty, or a designated representative, prior to conducting flight inspections.
+- FAA aircraft engaged in flight inspection of navigation aids must be provided priority handling by ATC facilities in accordance with FAA Order JO 7110.65, paragraph 2-1-4, Operational Priority.
+Flight Program Operations (AJF)/flight inspectors are expected to coordinate with the facility prior to conducting flight inspections.
 Occasionally, due to unplanned/special flight inspection requirements, flight inspectors may attempt to conserve flight hours and accomplish additional opportune flight checks with minimal advance coordination.

 - Unless otherwise agreed to, direct contact must be maintained between the flight inspection pilot and the ATC facility to provide for an exchange of information regarding the intention of the pilot and the known traffic in the facility's area of responsibility.